RCIA - Becoming Catholic

 Jesus is always drawing people to Himself so that they can share in His divine life and live life to the full.

 The Catholic Church is the Body of Christ and is founded by Jesus himself to continue his message and ministry of God’s love.

-The Order of Christian Initiation for Adults (OCIA) is the process in which people become Catholic and fully united to God the Father, through Jesus’ death and resurrection.
+The Rite of Christian Initiation for Adults (RCIA) is the process in which people become Catholic and fully united to God the Father, through Jesus’ death and resurrection.

 Want to know what Catholics believe or what is involved in becoming a Catholic?

 At Catholic Parish of Christchurch North, we offer those who are interested – or just curious about the Catholic Faith – the opportunity to ask questions and discuss what it means to be Catholic.

 If you feel like you would like to know more about the purpose and meaning of the faith or what it involves to be a Catholic, do not hesitate to contact either Dan Martin or Alex Chia (contact details below).

 If someone is already Baptised, they do not get re-baptised but receive the sacraments of Confirmation and Eucharist.

 These sacraments of Christian initiation are normally received at Easter but can be received at another time if the individual feels like they are not ready to receive these Sacraments at Easter.